 COURTNEY B. KELLOGG MEMORIAL SCHOLARSHIP FOR UNDERGRADUATE IN DANCE

 The Courtney B. Kellogg Memorial Scholarship for Undergraduate in Dance has been established in honor of Courtney B. Kellogg Wojcik, a 2000 BFA graduate from Dance at Ilinois.
-This award will be given to an outstanding sophomore or junior undergraduate dance student.
+This award will be given to an outstanding undergraduate dance student.

 This talent and/or need-based scholarship is designated for an incoming undergraduate dance major in memory of alumnus Perry Souchuk (BFA 1976).
 This scholarship was initiated by Perry's longtime friend Rick Orr.
 Annual awards will continue as long as contributions allow, and new donations are being accepted.
 Donors will receive a sampling of Perry's artwork.